emanmacario/GraphicsProj_1/README.txt

 ## Lighting

 - The lighting shader implements Gouraud shading on the Phong illumination model
-- It is heavily based off te code given to us in labs
+- It is heavily derived from the given Lab 5 code
-- No specular component is used, as real life terrain is not shiny
+- Turned off specular lighting to avoid shiny terrain
 - The sun has customisable period and radius of orbit
 - Despite appearing close to the landscape, the sun is implemented as a directional light